East of Scotland Football League: Lowland League and decline

 In 2013, the Lowland Football League was formed to act as a direct feeder to the Scottish Professional Football League (SPFL), covering an area of Scotland south of the Tay Road Bridge.
 Nine EoSFL clubs gained entry to the Lowland League, reducing the EoSFL to 20 teams.
 Hibernian entered a reserve team into the league at the start of the 2013–14 season, but withdrew after one season due to their first team being relegated.
-Further departures saw the league merged into a single division of 16 teams in 2015–16, which was then reduced to just 11 teams during 2016–17 as more clubs moved to the Lowland League, Juniors or resigned.
+Further departures saw the league merged into a single division of 16 teams in 2015–16, which was then reduced to just 11 teams during 2016–17 as more clubs moved to the Lowland League, back to the Juniors or resigned.

 Influx of Junior clubs

 Beginning in 2017 the league experienced a resurgence with SJFA East Superleague champions Kelty Hearts joining from the Juniors.
-In April 2018, thirteen clubs—most of them from the East Juniors—were accepted into the league for the 2018-19 season, doubling the league's membership.
+In April 2018, thirteen clubs — most of them from the East Juniors — were accepted into the league for the 2018–19 season, doubling the league's membership.
 When the window for applications was extended to the league's AGM in June, even more clubs quit the Junior grade, bringing the total membership up to 39 clubs, split over three conferences.
 The following season Glenrothes made the same switch.
 In 2020 a further ten clubs, including the return of Eyemouth United after a year out, boosted the league's membership to 49 clubs ahead of the 2020–21 season.
-The remaining East Region junior clubs south of Tayport (most from West Lothian) joined the league for 2021–22, giving the league a total of 59 members.
+All of the remaining East Region junior clubs south of Tayport (most from West Lothian) joined the league for 2021–22, giving the league a total of 59 members.

 East of Scotland Football Association

 While the EoSFL oversees the leagues and League Cup competitions; the East of Scotland Football Association (EoSFA) is a technically independent body, which organises all of the other cups.
+It was founded in 1875 as the "Eastern Branch of the Scottish FA", a title that was vetoed by the Scottish FA.
+Taking the title Edinburgh FA, it was renamed the East of Scotland FA in 1889.
 Most of the officials sit on both bodies, and the Executive Committee is a joint organisation.
 The current President of the EoSFA is Andy McDonald (of Edinburgh City), while the President of the EoSFL is John Greenhorn (of Ormiston).

-There are 73 members of the East of Scotland Football Association (EoSFA).
+There are 71 members of the East of Scotland Football Association (EoSFA).